njamesgeorge1223/Oil-Energy-Sector-Analysis-Project/Logs/README.md

-This folder contains the log and debug files for the IPython notebook, PyOilSectorAnalysis.ipynb: the IPython Notebook generates these files in Debug and Log modes, respectively (see README.TECHNICAL.md).
+This folder contains the log and debug files for the IPython notebook, PyOilSectorAnalysis.ipynb: the IPython Notebook generates these files in Debug and Log Modes, respectively (see README.TECHNICAL.md).